October 29, 2025

 The Desk conducts Treasury outright operations via FedTrade, the Desk’s proprietary trading system.
 FedTrade operations are generally conducted using multiple-price, competitive auctions with approved counterparties.
 A "multiple-price" auction is an auction in which securities are awarded at the price corresponding to the participant’s bid or offer in the operation, resulting in the security being awarded at multiple prices.
 The minimum auction amount, bid/offer size, and bid/offer increment are each $1 million.
 Participants can submit up to nine bids or offers per security, with each bid or offer reflecting both a price and par amount.
 For Treasury bills, bids and offers will be entered as rates, whereas for FRNs, bids and offers will be entered as discount margin.

 Propositions in FedTrade operations are evaluated based on their proximity to prevailing market prices at the close of the auction, as well as measures of relative value.
-Relative value measures are calculated using the Federal Reserve Bank of New York’s proprietary model.
+Relative value measures are calculated using the New York Fed’s proprietary model.

 How will the Desk communicate the operation results?

-Operation results will be posted on the Federal Reserve Bank of New York’s website following each operation.
+Operation results will be posted on the New York Fed’s website following each operation.
 The information posted will include the total amount of propositions received, the total amount of propositions accepted, and the amount purchased or sold per issue.
 In addition, participating dealers will receive the operation results, including their accepted propositions, via FedTrade, immediately following the close of the auction.

 Will the Desk release operation pricing results?